30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 All About Love

-A truly healing read, All About Love is a beautiful novel that captures the very essence of human emotions while redefining what it means to love, care, and be toward each other.
+A truly healing read, All About Love is a beautiful novel that captures the very essence of human emotions while redefining what it means to love, care, and be affectionate towards each other.
 It’s a perfect weekend read that leaves you absolutely hopeful by the end.
-Plus, we'd recommend sitting with a pencil because you're going to want to underline and make notes as the book makes you want to reflect a lot.
+Plus, we'd recommend sitting with a pencil/highlighter because you're going to want to underline and make notes as the book makes you want to reflect a lot.

 Animal Farm by George Orwell